 L6636E: Pre-processor step failed for '<filename>'

-The above 9 messages indicate a problem with pre-processing the scatter file.
+This message indicates a problem with pre-processing the scatter file.

 L6637W: No input objects specified.
 At least one input object or library(object) must be specified.

 At least one input object or library(object) must be specified.